Who is Tiny Urban Kitchen?

 Need Boston Dining Recommendations?

-If you’re visiting Boston, definitely check out Jen’s Picks, a list of all my restaurant recommendations for anyone visiting Boston.
-If you still want to explore more, go back to the homepage and explore various US cities by hovering over the menu item “US TRAVEL.”
-You will find Boston along of many surrounding neighborhoods.
+If you're visiting Boston, definitely check out Jen's Picks, a list of all my restaurant recommendations for anyone visiting Boston.
+If you still want to explore more, check out the Boston Page, which leads to many surrounding neighborhoods.
 Click on any one and explore the visual gallery that leads you to individual restaurants.

 I travel A LOT, and I always do extensive research about food before going to a new location.
 Therefore, if you're planning on visiting a new place, definitely check out the places I've visited and written about in these locations when you're planning your trip.